-Dung beetles, including the scarab Aphodius fimetarius, in animal dung, spring to autumn, near Augsburg, Germany, individuals per kilogram ealworm-protein bars, insectburgers and noodles made from insect flour: flip through lifestyle magazines and you might easily think that entomophagy - the consumption of insects - has arrived in Europe.
-But it is rather the mixture of newsworthiness, the exotic, and the "yuck factor" that make the consumption of insects such a popular media topic.
+INSECTS AS FOOD SNACKING ON SILKWORMS, LUNCHING ON LOCUSTS Adding insects to our menus could help overcome the world's food-supply problems.
+But the industrial production of insects is controversial: would it be useful or dangerous? ealworm-protein bars, insectburgers and noodles made from insect flour: flip through lifestyle magazines and you might easily think that entomophagy - the consumption of insects - has arrived in Europe.
+But it is rather the mixture of newsworthiness, the exotic, and the "vuck factor" that make the consumption of insects such a popular media topic.
 In Europe, insects are not something the vast majority of people expect to see on their plates.